 If you’re used to downloading large amounts of media onto your device, then you’ve probably heard about, or even used a BitTorrent client to do so.
-The client is basically a file sharing protocol that allows users to share data through the Internet.
-It’s a technology that’s been around since early 2000s, and it’s allowed people to distribute a whole lot of content since then.
+The client is basically a file-sharing protocol that allows users to share data through the Internet.
+It’s a technology that’s been around since the early 2000s, and it’s allowed people to distribute a whole lot of content since then.
 One of the benefits of using a BitTorrent client to download files is that there’s no reliance on a central server.
-The lack of a centralized server means there’s no delays due to authentication, and this makes everything a lot more faster.
+The lack of a centralized server means there are no delays due to authentication, and this makes everything a lot faster.

 Torrenting – Legal Implications